-Legacy Tuition (amount per credit hour):
+Undergraduate Tuition (amount per credit hour attempted):

-The legacy tuition is calculated on a per credit hour basis and covers all undergraduate programs and all undergraduate course enrollments EXCEPT courses offered on a 10-week quarter basis, courses required to earn the Accelerated Bachelor of Science in Nursing degree, courses required to earn the Paramedic certificate (tuition for the excepted courses and degrees are described below) and courses required to earn the Medical Assistant Certificate.
+Undergraduate tuition is calculated on a per-credit-hour basis and covers all undergraduate programs and all undergraduate course enrollments EXCEPT, courses required to earn the Accelerated Bachelor of Science in Nursing degree, RN-to-BSN Degree, Paramedic certificate and Medical Assistant certificate.
 The tuition is charged on a per credit hour basis for all hours attempted.